 1. New Jersey to Canton, Ohio September 10th 2009

 Our lone 2009 MLB trip took us from New Jersey to Detroit, Michigan by way of Canton, Ohio from September 10th through the 13th.
-The first day of the trip was dedicated to the drive from central New Jersey to Ohio on Thursday, September 10th.
+The first day of the trip (Thursday, September 10th) was dedicated to the drive from central New Jersey to Ohio.
 We assumed that we could not expect to get from New Jersey to Detroit, Michigan in one day (though we did exactly that in 1999), so we consciously chose Canton as a destination.
 Our plan was to stay overnight and visit the Pro Football Hall of Fame Friday morning, September 11th, before heading to Detroit for a game that evening.

 The trek itself was rather non-descrip, driving along Interstate 76 for the entirety of the state of Pennsylvania.
 That route took us from near Philadelphia just after the morning commute across the Susquehanna River in Harrisburg (the state capital), where we could see the nuclear reactor cooling towers of the Three Mile Island facility.
 Following a short stop for lunch, we got back on the road.